jpdevries/eureka/README.md

 # Eureka 🌲

 Flexible Media Browser Component.
-[Try the demo](http://jpdevries.github.io/eureka/examples/).
+[Try the demo](https://reacteureka.herokuapp.com/) by waking the heroku dino.
-As seen in [Redactor 2.0](https://www.modmore.com/extras/redactor) by modmore.
+As to be found in [Redactor 3.0](https://www.modmore.com/extras/redactor) by modmore.
 Contributions&nbsp;welcomed.

 > With `eureka.js` users will be saying "I found it!" in no time.
 &emsp;&emsp;&mdash; [@mrktps](https://twitter.com/mrktps)